antmicro/thermal-simulation-scripts/README.md

 ## Config

-`config.json` is used to store informations needed for automated film coefficient estimation and Blender visualization flow.
+`config.json` is used to store information needed for automated film coefficient estimation and Blender visualization flow.
 It also allows adding user comments to the simulation report.
 Allowed fields with their structure are listed below:

 ```yaml